Web Crawler

 chromeChrome (JS Rendering)Every page is rendered through a headless Chromium browser (Playwright).
 Use for JavaScript-heavy SPAs built with React, Vue, Angular, Next.js, etc. Adds ~0.5–1s per page.

 All parameters are saved and preserved across scheduled cron restarts.
+Use schedule=no for one-time crawl runs (e.g. Reindex From Scratch) that should not create or modify any cron schedule.
 If you pause and resume the crawler, or if the cron schedule restarts it, your original settings (threads, relax delay, traffic limits, etc.) are retained.

 Code Examples